emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ### 1. No implicit globals

-Today, Ember implicitly introduce a set of implicit globals into a template's scope, such as built-in helpers, components, modifiers.
+Today, Ember implicitly introduces a set of implicit globals into a template's scope, such as built-in helpers, components, modifiers.
 Apps and addons also have the ability to introduce additional implicit globals by placing files into the `app` folder or broccoli tree.
 It is also possible to further influence